 There are over 100 forms of arthritis.
 Each type of arthritis affects you and your joints in different ways.
 Some forms of arthritis can also involve other parts of the body such as the eyes.
 The most common forms of arthritis are:

 Who gets arthritis?

 Anyone can get arthritis, including children and young people.
-In Australia, one in six people have arthritis.
+In Australia, one in seven people have arthritis.
 Many people think arthritis is a normal part of getting older.
 This is not true.
 In fact, two out of every three people with arthritis are between 15 and 60 years old.
 Arthritis can affect people from all backgrounds, ages and lifestyles.